sapphirehead/WeatherApp/README.md

 # Simple application for Android cellphones.

-This application is showing the weather (a temperature and a cloudy) for the current day by city name or postal index.
+The application shows weather information (temperature and cloud cover) for the current day by city name or zip code.